 To manually create a table of contents in WordPress, create a list of your headings, apply HTML anchor to each heading.
 Use the same anchor text as internal link for each content, preceded by ‘#’ symbol

 You can add table of contents to WordPress by simply downloading a dedicated table of contents plugin, by downloading a block based plugin that includes a table of contents block, or by creating it manually.

 So, there you go.
-WordPress Table of Contents without plugin is as easy as downloading a plugin and using it.
+Creating a WordPress Table of Contents without plugin is as easy as downloading a plugin and using it.

 The only down side of doing it manually is that, you have to keep track of all your HTML anchor texts and it can be really overwhelming with websites or blogs that are designed to continually grow with pumping content on a regular basis.

-This is only good and wise to use if you only have a few articles and do not wish to download a WordPress Table of Contents plugin for your site.
+The possible scenarios to use this is if you only have a few articles on your site, or you do not wish to download a WordPress Table of Contents plugin for your site.